Bisexual erasure: Television

 On December 30, 2009, MTV premiered their 23rd season of the show The Real World, featuring two bisexual participants, Emily Schromm and Mike Manning.
 Although Manning himself identifies as bisexual, many bloggers and commenters on blogs claimed he was gay.
 Furthermore, while a behind-the-scenes MTV Aftershow and subsequent interview revealed that both Manning and Schromm had had encounters with both men and women while on the show, the show was edited to make it seem as though they had only been with men.
 In 2016, popular sitcom The Good Place aired on NBC starring Kristen Bell as bisexual Eleanor Shellstrop.
 However, many were disappointed in the show's portrayal of Eleanor's sexuality as a joke which was never taken any further than occasional passing comments about her attractions to women, and therefore devaluing the validity of bisexuality on the television screen.

 In Game of Thrones, Oberyn Martell is a character who is presented as bisexual.
 However, the character's bisexuality is not a facet of his identity.
 Rather, it is used as a way of characterizing him as someone who is greedy.
 Pedro Pascal, who plays Oberyn, claims that his character "does not discriminate in his pleasures...to limit yourself in terms of experience doesn't make any sense to him."
 Thus, his bisexuality is erased and replaced with the stereotype that bisexual people are overly promiscuous.

 Frank Underwood from House of Cards is similarly characterized.
 His philosophy is that "sex is power."
 He has sex with both men and women for the purpose of controlling them, using bisexuality as a ploy rather than an expression of identity.

+In ABC's Grey's Anatomy, Callie Torres went through many relationships spanning her eleven seasons with both men and women.
+Callie faced moments of both prejudice and confusion from others and within herself, especially when her mother disapproved of her marriage to Arizona Robbins.
+Callie continued to focus on affirming what she knew to be true about herself and challenged the "bi-erasure" stereotype by affirming her consistently disproving the narrative that bisexuality is when someone is "one the road" to be gay.
+Her journey speaks to the struggle for acceptance and identity that many LGBTQ+ people face.
+Her understanding of relationships was forced to expand when she and Mark Sloan conceived a baby together while she and Arizona were broken up.
+This led to a three-person co-parenting style and accusations like this is Callie's "Bi-dream come true" because she has both a man and woman in her life.